Silversmithing, Jewellery & the Allied Crafts

 Silver Everyday

-Silver Everyday was conceived in 2020 with the aim of driving the conversation and developing a specialist toolbox of support and a platform for creative collaboration and to bring together professionals across the breadth of the silversmithing industry to explore and communicate needs to support skills and harness opportunities.
+Silver Everyday was conceived in 2020 with the aim of driving the conversation and developing a practical platform for research, advocacy, and collaboration.

 Key Projects